 The Company seeks to provide a safe, violence-free work environment for all employees.
 Threats or acts of violence occurring at the Company's property, at a client's company property, during the performance of any work on behalf of the Company (regardless of location), or involving any Company employee, are prohibited.
-If you receive or are made aware of any threat, risk or conduct that may be violent, dangerous or threatening, immediately notify your manager, Human Resources, or Workplace Violence Customer Support on Happeo:
+If you receive or are made aware of any threat, risk or conduct that may be violent, dangerous or threatening, immediately notify your manager,

-https://app.happeo.com/pages/1f9f76fpcc17ia1se5/RiskManagement/1f9f76fuoh1o91laq5 or via phone at RGS: 1.877.601.7453 / RPG: 866.435.7456 so that prompt and appropriate actions can be taken.
+Human Resources, or Workplace Violence Customer Support on Connect/Happeo or via phone at Operational Talent Solutions & Professional Talent Solutions: 1.877.601.7453 / Digital Solutions & Enterprise Talent Solutions: 866.435.7456 so that prompt and appropriate actions can be taken.